Fitting Your Crutches

 Don’t let your armpits rest on the pads — this can cause tingling, numbness, and loss of muscle strength in your arm.

-Don’t use crutches that are too short or mismatched.
+Don’t use crutches that are too short, too long, or mismatched.
 They can cause back pain and falls.

 In wet weather, dry crutch tips when coming indoors.